by Nancy Armitage

 Mrs. Arabella Huntington Plateware at the Huntington Camp Pine Knot

-Mrs. Huntington owned lots of transferware: Red Transferware, Blue Transferware & I found a actually pattern at the Adirondack Museum: “Heartease” by Cauldron
+Mrs. Huntington owned lots of transferware plates and bowls: Red Transferware, Blue Transferware.
+I found a actually pattern at the Adirondack Museum: “Heartsease” by Cauldron, that the Huntingtons used at Camp Pine Knot.

 Red Transferware Pitcher